Yule Log (TV program): Similar programs

 A great many "video fireplace" productions with a similar format have also been marketed on VHS, DVD and Blu-ray, some of which are entitled Yule Log.
 The Yule Log program also helped influence the Puppy Bowl, an annual special broadcast by cable network Animal Planet on the day of the Super Bowl.

 In 2008, Outback Steakhouse paid homage to The Yule Log by having the first 20 seconds of a 30-second advertisement feature a CGI version of the log, before shifting focus to some steaks.
 Also in 2008, animation director PES released a free screensaver that reimagined the yule log in the form of food, with pretzels used for the log and candy corn for the flames.

-Since 2017, the official Twitch channel for the video game Overwatch has streamed an Overwatch Yule Log.
-The 2017 edition featured live footage of the game's creative director and Blizzard Entertainment vice president Jeff Kaplan sitting in front of a fireplace.
-The stream recorded 40,000 concurrent viewers at one point.
-The stunt was repeated for 2018, also featuring guest appearances by Matthew Mercer (voice actor of McCree), professional Overwatch player Jake, and Charlet Chung (voice of D.Va).
+In 2017, 2018, and 2019, the official Twitch channel for the video game Overwatch streamed an Overwatch Yule Log, featuring the game's creative director and then-Blizzard Entertainment vice president Jeff Kaplan sitting in front of a fireplace.
+The 2017 stream recorded 40,000 concurrent viewers at one point.
+The stunt was repeated for 2018, featuring guest appearances by Matthew Mercer (voice actor of McCree), and Charlet Chung (voice of D.Va), and professional Overwatch player Jake.
+Supergiant Games similarly streamed a Hades-themed version of the concept in 2020, using an animation featuring characters from the game.

 Actor Nick Offerman released his own version of The Yule Log on December 2, 2015, in the style of his character Ron Swanson, from the television series Parks and Recreation.
 Offerman pours a glass of Lagavulin single malt scotch whiskey as the yule log fire plays and stares at the camera for 45 minutes.
 Disney+ released Arendelle Castle Yule Log variant in mid-December 2019 based on the Frozen franchise.